raven-dev-ops/helldivers2_gaming_website/README.md

 ## License & Usage

 This project is proprietary to raven-dev-ops and the Galactic Phantom Division.
-All rights are reserved unless explicitly granted in writing.
+All rights are reserved and **no open-source or other public license is granted** for this repository.

-- You may view this repository on GitHub and clone it for limited, personal, non-commercial local evaluation only.
 - You may not create public or private forks, mirrored repositories, or otherwise host this code under your own account or organization without prior written permission from raven-dev-ops.
 - You may not publicly host, redistribute, rebrand, or reuse any part of the code, assets, or branding from this repository in your own projects, services, or communities without prior written permission from raven-dev-ops.
-- See the `LICENSE` file in this repository for the full license text and terms.
+- See the `LICENSE` file in this repository for the full “NO LICENSE – All Rights Reserved” terms.